-Neural Tube Defects (NTDs): Birth defects that result from a problem in development of the brain, spinal and arthair anyorings coru, or their coverings.
+Neural Tube Defects (NTDs): Birth defects that result from a problem in development of the brain, spinal cord, or their coverings.

 Obstetrician-Gynecologist (Ob-Gyn): A doctor with special training and education in women's health.

 Oocyte Cryopreservation: A procedure in which eggs are removed from a woman's ovaries and frozen for later use with in vitro fertilization (IVF).